 How Family & Friends Affect Your Day

-First and foremost, we’re never against any intimate amount of people attending your wedding day.
-These people are flying halfway across the country (or world) to celebrate with you–and that’s a big deal.
+Your loved ones are flying halfway across the country (or world) to celebrate with you–and that’s a big deal.
 Family and friends can have a serious emotional impact on your day–making the day a memorable experience for everyone.
 That being said, when inviting friends and family, they do change the dynamic of your day.

 While you’re getting married in the outdoors, family and friends still act as family and friends do at traditional weddings.
 While we need to be leaving for your epic sunset hike, your Grandma might surprise you with a gift and talk to you for 20 minutes.
 Your family probably doesn’t know your schedule for the day.
 They probably don’t know when sunset is and that we have to leave pronto to get those epic shots.
 It’s nobody’s fault for wanting to chat with you–but if you’re not direct with them–it can really have an impact.

 Reading Vows in Front of Your Family or Friends